 Understanding Opening Object:

-Opening can be used only after Fill object, Sfumato object or previous Opening object.
-It does not appear in Object Inspector as a separate object and cannot be selected directly on the Working Area.
-To select the Opening object for transformation, use Part Inspector.
-The same thing applies for Appliqu?pening object.
+An opening can be used only after a Fill object, Sfumato object, or previous Opening object.
+It does not appear in the Object Inspector as a separate object and cannot be selected directly on the Working Area.
+To select the Opening object for transformation, use the Part Inspector.
+The same thing applies to the Appliqué opening object.

-Opening can be added only to the last object in Object Inspector.
-To add an Opening to existing Fill or Sfumato object that is not the last created or listed in Object Inspector, drag & drop the object so that it is the last object.
-Then add Opening and drag & drop the object to its original position in the list.
+Opening can be added only to the last object in the Object Inspector.
+To add an Opening to an existing Fill or Sfumato object that is not the last created or listed in the Object Inspector, drag & drop the object so that it is the last object.
+Then add the Opening and drag & drop the object to its original position in the list.

-10 - Fill Opening is usually placed in lower fill in case one fill overlaps another to prevent bulking.
-Opening in "girl's head" fill will be created in next steps, because the new fill - "mouths" fill will be placed on top of "girl's head" fill.
-(Opening in "girl's head" fill should be smaller than overlapping "mouth" fill to prevent gaps caused by pull effect of thread).
-Change the position of the "girl's head" fill using the drag & drop function to have this object as the last object in Object Inspector (Picture No. 7).
+10 - A Fill Opening is usually placed in the lower fill in case one fill overlaps another to prevent bulking.
+The opening in the "girl's head" fill will be created in the next steps, because the new fill—the "mouths" fill—will be placed on top of the "girl's head" fill.
+(The opening in the "girl's head" fill should be smaller than the overlapping "mouth" fill to prevent gaps caused by the pull effect of the thread).
+Change the position of the "girl's head" fill using the drag & drop function to have this object as the last object in the Object Inspector (Picture No. 7).

 Picture No. 7

-11 - Create opening for "mouths" in "girl's head" fill using the Opening Tool
+11 - Create an opening for "mouths" in the "girl's head" fill using the Opening Tool

-12 - Drag & drop the "girl's head" fill with opening to it's original position in Object Inspector, generate stitches (see step 7 above) and check the 3D preview of the design (Picture No. 9).
+12 - Drag & drop the "girl's head" fill with the opening to its original position in the Object Inspector, generate stitches (see step 7 above), and check the 3D preview of the design (Picture No. 9).

 Picture No. 9

-13 - Create further fill objects: "hands", "shoes", "mouths", "shirt", "trousers", etc. Use carving effect for "mouths" fill, generate stitches and check the 3D preview of the design (Picture No. 10).
+13 - Create further fill objects: "hands", "shoes", "mouths", "shirt", "trousers", etc. Use the carving effect for the "mouths" fill, generate stitches, and check the 3D preview of the design (Picture No. 10).

 Picture No. 10

-Tip: Select "View -> Sew Simulator" command from the main menu to check the simulation of sewing of the design.
+Tip: Select the "View -> Sew Simulator" command from the main menu to check the simulation of the sewing of the design.

-15 - Click "Design -> Compile and Put into Embird Editor" menu to compile the digitizing project into stitches and return back to Editor window.
+15 - Click the "Design -> Compile and Put into Embird Editor" menu to compile the digitizing project into stitches and return back to the Editor window.

 Back to Embird Tutorial Contents